 - WaterAid does not require partners to open a separate bank account unless it is explicitly stated in the donor contract or is a requirement of country law.
-However, if the partner wishes to open a separate account to ease their operation, they can do so. - Funds will only be transferred to a bank account in the partner organisation's name. - Partners must ensure there is a clear audit trail of funds provided by WaterAid. - The frequency of funds being transferred to partners should be dependent on the risk assessment, financial systems and controls in the partner organisation, the complexity of any donor funding and reporting, and the scale of the programme budget (e.g. this may be monthly or quarterly).
+However, if the partner wishes to open a separate account to ease their operation, they can do so. - Funds will only be transferred to a bank account in the partner organisation's name. - Partners must ensure there is a clear audit trail of funds provided by WaterAid, and that this income and expenditure is coded to the specific project in question. - The frequency of funds being transferred to partners should be dependent on the risk assessment, financial systems and controls in the partner organisation, the complexity of any donor contractual requirements and reporting, and the size of the project budget (e.g. this may be monthly or quarterly).